akoskm/akoskm.com/clcub83l5000008jlhubb4i8k.md

   });
 ```

-And this is how you check if `PermissionsContainer` received the correct prop from its parent component without actually running `PermissionsContainer`.
+And this is how we check if `PermissionsContainer` receives the correct prop from its parent component without actually running `PermissionsContainer`.

 Got any questions?
 Are you moving from Enzyme to jest?